“Coalition members, when given the opportunity, will undermine Medicare at every possible opportunity.”

 Truth on Schools

-Our guaranteed funding commitment delivers an additional $37 billion for schools over the next decade (to 2029).
+The Government’s record funding commitment delivers an additional $37 billion for schools over the decade to 2029.

 This increases average funding per student by 60% over a decade.